jgraham0325/land-register-api-docs/docs/_articles/business-rules-test-1.md

 * Works types are as follows:
     * **Planned** - Minor, Standard, and Major works that are not Immediate
-    * **Immediate** - See the [Street Manager glossary](https://departmentfortransport.github.io/street-manager-docs/articles/glossary.html) for more details on immediate works.
+    * **Immediate** - See the [NRSWA \(link from SM Glossary\)](https://departmentfortransport.github.io/street-manager-docs/articles/glossary.html) for more details on immediate works.
 The immediate works type (i.e. immediate urgent and immediate emergency) will be determined based on the answer to "Is there a risk of damage to people or property?"

 _(Previously section 1.3 in Business rules v0.1 draft)_